 Gwen Rouger

-Since everything is destined to disappear,Gwen Rouger is only interested in the moment of encounter and what it creates: a time of doubt, adaptation, listening, trial, and research, for both the artist and the audience.
-As a pianist, she designs musical performances that place encounters and human relationships at the center of the experience.
-Her writing, which she defines as "relational music," incorporates protocols that allow live music to be transformed according to interactions with the audience.
-She directs the company ENTRE, which offers piano performances for a single spectator in public spaces (Caravan, Construction Tent, Cattle Truck), as well as the performance Digestion for solo keytar.
-She has been artist-in-residence at the Cité des Arts, the Akademie Schloss Solitude, and the Château de La Roche Guyon.
-She is associate composer at the Théâtre de Vanves for the 25/26 and 26/27 seasons.
+Since everything is destined to disappear, Gwen Rouger is interested only in the moment of encounter and what it creates: a time of doubt, adaptation, listening, experimentation, and exploration—for both the artist and the audience.
+As a pianist, she conceives musical performances that place encounters and human relationships at the center of the experience.
+Her artistic approach, which she defines as “relational music,” incorporates protocols that allow for the live transformation of music based on interactions with the audience.
+She directs the company ENTRE, which presents piano performances for a single audience member in public spaces (Caravane, Tente de Chantier, Bétaillère), as well as the performance *Digestion* for solo keytar.
+She has been an artist-in-residence at the Cité des Arts, the Akademie Schloss Solitude, and the Château de La Roche Guyon.
+She is the associate composer at the Théâtre de Vanves for the 25/26 and 26/27 seasons.

 Clara Barbier Serrano